 When a player uses the same opening round after round without any deviation in his systems it means that he is an expert and it will be difficult to find holes in his openings.
 However, there is a huge downside to this approach in modern chess.
 It is too easy now to prepare sharp lines; there are drawing lines almost against anything.

-Try to have at least 3-4 systems available so your opponent has much more trouble when preparing against you.
+Try to have at least 3 to 4 systems available so your opponent has much more trouble when preparing against you.

 Trouble is inevitable.
 Not seeing things clear will happen at some point during the game.
 It is important to not let emotions ruin your thinking process.
 Keep calm, take a breath and look for options.